joinpursuit/AC_4_Web/bridge/lessons/05_loops.md

 }
 ```

 It works!
-Run the program and you will see that the numbers from 1 to 10 are printed to the screen.
-But what if we want to print only the odd numbers (3, 5, 7, 9).
+Run the program and you will see that the numbers from 1 to 10 are logged to the screen.
+But what if we want to log only the odd numbers (3, 5, 7, 9).
 In that case, we just need to increase number by `2` every time.

 ```js
 var num = 1